ngscheurich/system/README.md

 System-level configuration is managed by [nix-darwin] or [NixOS], depending on the platform.

-Each system’s user-level packages are specified and configured using [Home Manager].
+Each system’s user-level packages are declared and configured using [Home Manager].
 Some macOS applications are managed by [Homebrew] via nix-darwin.

 ### Modules